SolaceLabs/solace-pretty-dump/README.md

 ### A word on performance

 I filled up a queue with > 1M messages in it.
 I used a browser and Selector to find a message I knew was at the back of the queue (looking for its Application Message ID / JMS Message ID).
 It literally took a few seconds.
-I ran the same test, using a client-side Filter, set to something equivalient: `^AppMessageID: +aaron123$`
+I ran the same test, using a client-side Filter, set to something equivalient: `^AppMessageID: +aaron123$` and it took maybe a minute or two to scrub through all the messages on the queue.